-George Biros is professor of mechanical engineering, leader of the ICES Parallel Algorithms for Data Analysis and Simulation Group, and holder of the W. A. “Tex” Moncrief, Jr. Simulation-Based Engineering Science Chair II.
+George Biros is professor of mechanical engineering, leader of the ICES Parallel Algorithms for Data Analysis and Simulation Group, and holder of the W. A. "Tex" Moncrief, Jr. Endowment in Simulation-Based Engineering and Sciences Chair No. 2.
 He earned his Ph.D. in Computational Science and Engineering from Carnegie Mellon University, and held a post-doctoral appointment at NYU’s Courant Institute of Mathematical Sciences.

 Biros has held faculty positions at the University of Pennsylvania and Georgia Institute of Technology.